Updated GAP Analysis on the EBA NPL Transaction Data Templates

 By implementing the NPL templates in its private area, sellers reporting to EDW will benefit from streamlined data submissions and EDW’s unparalleled experience in data quality management.
 The resulting superior data quality and remediation will enable investors to access the relevant information with confidence.

-EDW will bring together industry experts for a webinar on 31 January at 16:00 to discuss the new templates, their implementation and scope, and what impact they’ll have on the market in 2023 and beyond.
-To register for this event, featuring a keynote presentation from EBA’s Oleg Shmeljov & Lidja Schiavo, click the button below.
+EDW gathered industry experts for a webinar on 31 January 2023 to discuss the new templates, their implementation and scope, and what impact they’ll have on the market in 2023 and beyond.
+To download the slides or watch the recording, featuring a keynote presentation from EBA’s Oleg Shmeljov & Lidja Schiavo, click below.